hkxs/cookiecutter_template/README.md

 11. Create a git repository and creates an initial commit based on the default files that are included
 12. Add an empty conftest.py
+13. Add basic conf.py, index and makefiles to generate documentation

+> [!IMPORTANT]
+> This is only intended to be used on Linux due to the pycharm paths being used

+> [!IMPORTANT]
+> This project will overwrite poetry configuration virtualenvs.in-project to **True** in order to generate a local
+> virtual environment called .venv in the root folder of the project